 To prepare for the shoot, Chaganty borrowed a system he’d used at Google called prototyping, similar to the motion picture industry’s “pre-viz” process.

 “In prototyping, they create a version of the project ahead of time with a lot of temp footage and material that they gather on their own.
-So Aneesh had been used to this workflow, and applied that to this project, and actually, very early on, made an entire version of this film which was very helpful because we were able to really watch the film before we went out and shot any of it, and we were able to solve a lot of problems beforehand.
+So Aneesh had been used to this workflow and applied that to this project, and actually, very early on, made an entire version of this film which was very helpful because we were able to really watch the film before we went out and shot any of it, and we were able to solve a lot of problems beforehand.
 Essentially, we started editing the film seven weeks before we started principal photography,” says Ohanian recalls.

 This mini-movie provided Chaganty with invaluable information that in turn was vital to the actors translating this new film language, including Debra Messing who plays the accomplished and determined police detective Rosemary Vick tackling the case of Kim’s missing daughter.

 “I was incredibly intrigued.
 It literally was unlike any film script I had ever read before.
-The whole thing that makes this movie so original and exciting and forward-thinking is this really thrilling to approach to storytelling in a completely new way,” she explains.
+The whole thing that makes this movie so original and exciting and forward-thinking is this really thrilling approach to storytelling in a completely new way,” she explains.

 “Even reading the script was a different experience, and that’s what excited me – it was obvious that Aneesh was so clear in his storytelling and the kind of film he wanted to make.
-At first it was a big leap of faith, but on set there was always a sense of ‘this is how we are going to make this work,’ with room for tinkering if we needed to.
+At first, it was a big leap of faith, but on set, there was always a sense of ‘this is how we are going to make this work,’ with room for tinkering if we needed to.
 There was always a sense of discovery.”

 In a bit of life imitating art, the digital video communication that becomes another visual platform in the movie became the conduit of her research.

-“I thought research was really important because I didn’t have any idea about what a missing persons detective job is, really.
+“I thought research was really important because I didn’t have any idea about what a missing person detective job is, really.
 And so, I was able to speak with two detectives from Los Angeles, via Facetime with them simultaneously.
-It was wonderful, they were very patient with me, going over everything from what is the protocol as soon as you get the call to going in front of public, speaking about the case and what’s expected of that; the dynamics between a victim’s family and the detective,” Messing recalls.
+It was wonderful, they were very patient with me, going over everything from what is the protocol as soon as you get the call to going in front of the public, speaking about the case and what’s expected of that; the dynamics between a victim’s family and the detective,” Messing recalls.